DworkinLab/Experimental_Evolution_Sequence_Repo/RunThrough_DataCleaning.md

-# Full run through of all sequence data - Trimming to Final .bam file format:
+# Full run through of all sequence data - Trimming to Final .bam file format and creating .sync file:
 ____________________________________________________________________________________________________

 ## Sections of file